The Coterie: Activities

 They were best known for their extravagant parties and were associated with such places as the Café Royal and The Cave of the Golden Calf, London's first nightclub.
 The group made a common pledge to be "unafraid of words, unshocked by drink, and unashamed of 'decadence' and gambling".
 The group reveled in drink, blasphemy, gambling, injecting heroin, and chloroform ("chlorers") sniffing.
 While the group's principal purpose was the pursuit of pleasure, their default attitude was one of cynical heartlessness, that at times was downright cruel.

 Reportedly, without the occasionally moderating influence of Raymond Asquith, the behaviour of the group might have been even more unacceptable and out of control, as he was fourteen years older than Lady Diana and respected by the whole group.
 In the early years of the group Asquith was the leader, moderating them to take pride in their learning and erudition, while enjoying wild parties and pranks.
 For all their wild parties, however, there was still a standard of behaviour to be upheld and all members paid for the damage that they caused.

 The members indulged in treasure hunts, fancy dress balls, and poker evenings, while holding riotous parties until dawn, with their actions documented by the press.
 The members were also in high demand by the great hostesses and eminent politicians of the day.
 Their behaviour at one such party was documented by Asquith's stepmother who recorded that, "After dinner, Diana ejaculated, 'I must be unconscious tonight' and went away in a taxi to fetch chloroform from the chemist.
 'Jolly old chlorers!'
 One guest who had nearly fainted at dinner had to be removed before the orgy began."

 World War I

-With the outbreak of war, many members left for the Front, causing Asquith to be seen as the pre-war symbol of the Coterie, and Lady Diana Manners, becoming Lady Diana Cooper as wife of Duff Cooper, to become the post-war symbol for the 'new' Coterie.
+With the outbreak of war, many members left for the Western Front, causing Asquith to be seen as the pre-war symbol of the Coterie, and Lady Diana Manners, becoming Lady Diana Cooper as wife of Duff Cooper, to become the post-war symbol for the 'new' Coterie.
 She became known for throwing wilder parties, with freer sex and drink in an effort to escape the horrors of the war.

 At the start of the war, Manners wrote to Edward Horner on 7 August 1914, claiming that she thought it was "...up to the Coterie to stop this war."